ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 {: #openshift-microservices-create_openshift_cluster}
 {: step}

-With {{site.data.keyword.openshiftlong_notm}}, you have a fast and secure way to containerize and deploy enterprise workloads in {{site.data.keyword.openshiftshort}} clusters. {{site.data.keyword.openshiftshort}} clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.
+With {{site.data.keyword.openshiftlong_notm}}, you have a fast and secure way to containerize and deploy enterprise workloads in {{site.data.keyword.openshiftshort}} clusters. {{site.data.keyword.redhat_openshift_notm}} clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.

 In this section, you will provision a {{site.data.keyword.openshiftlong_notm}} cluster in one (1) zone with two (2) worker nodes: